owasp-amass/oam-tools/user_guide.md

 ### The 'oam_viz' Command

 Create enlightening network graph visualizations that add structure to the information gathered.
-This command leverages either the sqlite file generated from enumerations, or the remote graph database settings from the configuration file.
+This command leverages either the SQLite file generated from enumerations or the remote graph database settings from the configuration file.

 The files generated for visualization are created in the current working directory and named amass_TYPE